-(WASHINGTON, DC, 3/14/18) — The Council on American-Islamic Relations (CAIR), in partnership with the US Council of Muslim Organizations (USCMO), is encouraging members of the American Muslim community to register for the 4th annual National Muslim Advocacy Day on Capitol Hill in Washington, D.C., on May 7 and 8.
-Registration is now open until May 1, 2018.
+(WASHINGTON, D.C., 2/25/19) – The Council on American-Islamic Relations (CAIR), in partnership with the US Council of Muslim Organizations (USCMO),* is encouraging members of the American Muslim community to register for the 5th annual National Muslim Advocacy Day on Capitol Hill in Washington, D.C., on April 1 and 2.
+CAIR encourages participants to register at least one week before the event.

 All representatives for national, state and local Muslim organizations and communities are encouraged to register for this two-day advocacy event.
 Muslim delegates and activists will discuss the most pressing issues affecting Muslim Americans in today’s climate with congressional offices.